any-docs/css/content/reference/selectors/_doublecolon_scroll-marker/index.md

 }
 ```

-We then set the `::scroll-marker` pseudo-element's {{cssxref("content")}} property to the {{cssxref("counter()")}} function, passing it the `markers` counter name as an argument.
+We then set the `::scroll-marker` pseudo-element's `content` property to the `counter()` function, passing it the `markers` counter name as an argument.
 This has the effect of inserting a number into each marker, which increments automatically.
 The rest of the styling is rudimentary, but it illustrates how the markers can be fully-styled.

 ```css live-sample___custom-numbering
 li::scroll-marker {